 - Make Use of Vertical Storage To Decrease Clutter and Open Floor Space

 If you try to put everything on the floor of your dorm room, you will end up having an unorganized space with very little room to walk around and get dressed.
 To offset the small amount of floor space, you must think vertically for storage.

-Another useful tip to maximizing space is to purchase storage bins (available at Dorm-decor.com) that go in your cubbies and underneath your bed, giving you additional storage that can be out of sight when covered with dust skirt panels(also available at Dorm-decor.com).
+Another useful tip to maximizing space is to purchase storage bins that go in your cubbies and underneath your bed, giving you additional storage that can be out of sight when covered with bed skirt panels.